IBM/maximo-labs/docs/create_dimensions.md

 8. Make sure you copy and paste your API Key and Token in a safe place.
 You will not be able to retrieve the token again.
 You will need both the API Key and Token to push the dimensions to Monitor.
 ## Pushing the Dimensions using Postman

+In this section, you will come up with metadata you would like to assign to your entities for the purpose of drill down and quick root cause analysis.
+The dimensions enable you to look at devices of a certain category or drill down to a single device.

-1. Figure out the hierarchy you will deploy.
+1. Figure out the metadata you will deploy.
 In the example inside of the attached Postman Collection, the dimensions `Country`:US, `Site`:Cambridge, and `Asset`:Motor were used.
 You will be pushing key-value pairs associated with your devices into Monitor to create your dimensions.
 2. Open up the Postman application.
 In the top left corner you will see a button that says `+New`.
 Click on the `Request` button.
 Name your Request and create a Collection to place the Request.
 Click the dropdown menu inside the red box in Postman to classify this API Call as a `POST` Request. ![POST Request](img/cd3.png)
 3. Copy and paste this link into where it says “Enter request URL”: https://api-beta.connectedproducts.internetofthings.ibmcloud.com/api/master/v1/TenantID/entity/type/EntityType/dimensional **In the Request URL in Postman, you will need to enter your Device Type/Entity Type instead of “EntityType", and you willn need to enter the name of the Tenant you are using in place of "TenantID”.**
 4. Click on `Headers`. (`Params` will be the default select.)
 Enter the key-value pairs you see below.
 However, instead of the API Key and Token shown below, **enter the API Key and Token you generated in the first section of this lab.** ![Postman Headers](img/cd4.png)